 Your new house has a problem.
 You knew this before you bought it.
-The place is absolutely gorgeous inside and out.
+The place is gorgeous inside and out.
 Lots of open space.
 A lush yard.
 A patio that has a top-of-the-line grill.
 A bar.
-It’s what the patio doesn’t have that is the problem: screens.
+It’s what the deck doesn’t have that is the problem: screens.

-Unlike many Florida patios, the previous owner decided not to enclose the space which means bugs, which also means bug bites.
+Unlike many Florida patios, the previous owner decided not to enclose the space, which means bugs, which also implies bug bites.
 More specifically, mosquito bites.

 What You Need To Know About The Different Types of Mosquitoes in Florida

-You thought that this would be a minor problem, that you could just avoid the busiest mosquito times and enclose the space when you had enough money.
-Except that there doesn’t seem to be a time when mosquitoes aren’t around.
-And you can no longer tell where the bug bites end and your skin begins.
+You thought this would be a minor problem, that you could avoid the busiest mosquito times and enclose the space when you had enough money.
+Except there doesn’t seem to be a time when mosquitoes aren’t around.
+And you can no longer tell where the bug bites end, and your skin begins.

 Is there anything you can do to protect yourself from mosquitoes?
 Absolutely.
 It starts with learning about what you’re up against.
-Unfortunately, that’s kind of a tall order.
+Unfortunately, that’s a tall order.

 How Many Species of Mosquitoes Are in Florida?